raghu467/Traffic_sign_classfier/README.md

 Output = 43.
 Activation:Relu

+The final model accuracy are as follows:
+Validation Accuracy = 0.969
+Test Accuracy: 0.9230408072471619

+I have used the Lenet athitecture  and modified it to meet the requirements of the current problem statement and tweaked the above mentioned parameters to get the accuracy greater than 0.93.

 The following are the 5 images take from the internet to test the algorithm.

 ![alt tag](https://github.com/raghu467/Traffic_sign_classfier/blob/master/Readme_images/data_samples_5.png)